 - Receive your rent and deposit.

-- Administer the contract we have entered into with you.
+- Administer the contract that we have entered into with you.

-- Make decisions about your continuing as a tenant when your tenancy expires.
+- Make decisions about you continuing as a tenant when your tenancy expires.

 - Make arrangements for the termination of your tenancy.